projectsEECandDRI/Denoised-DRT-from-Robust-Loewner-Framework/README.md

 ### Step 6: AIC-Based Filtering

-- Use `AIC_calculation.m` to identify and retain only the most essential DRT components.
+- Use `AIC_calculation.m` to identify and retain only the most essential DRT components (referred to as the Denoised DRT).
 - For each model order ( $r \le r_{\text{opt}}$), calculate the corrected Akaike Information Criterion (AICc) as:

 $${AICc(r) = N\cdot\log\left(\frac{{RSS}_r}{N}\right) + \frac{2r(r+1)}{N - r - 1} + 2r}$$

   where:
-  - $r$ is the number of parameters,
+  - $r$ is the number of parameters (i.e., the model order),
   - $N$ is the number of observations (frequency points),
   - $RSS_r$ is the residual sum of squares for model order ($r$ ).